 Notes and touchpoints are part of a volunteer's management record so that the volunteers won't see them.
 However, other managers or team leader may have access to them depending on their permissions.

 Once the set end date is reached the user will be set back to the previous status they were at before being put on hold.
+Unticking on hold will return the user immediately to active status.

 The role assigned to users will determine what functionality they will have access to and what information must be stored against their profile.
+This section shows the role title, team, named manager and start date for each current role that the volunteer has.
+Any closed roles will have an end date entered and be greyed out.

 Add new role